wgm/cerb-book/en/03-quickstart_admin/00-checklist.markdown

 #### Community portals ####

-Community portals also make requests to your helpdesk.
+Community portals also make requests to Cerb5.
 If you install the Support Center, or another community portal, on an external webserver then you need to make sure that machine can make requests to the `/cerb5/portal/*` path.
 The default community portal script doesn't provide a mechanism for HTTP authentication, but you could provide an override by IP address.
 This feature is on the project wishlist [^chd679].

 [^chd679]: Feature request: _Community Tools should support HTTP authentication if the parent helpdesk is password protected._
 	<http://wgmdev.com/jira/browse/CHD-679>